-The events for Deaf History Month at UVM will occur between March 12th through April 6th.
+Admission is FREE and open to everyone, including Vermont community members and Deaf community members!
+The events for Deaf History Month at UVM will occur during the month of March 13 through April 6.

 Short-list of Events:

 ASL-English Interpreters will be provided at all of the events.
 If you are seeking additional accommodations, including, but not limited to Deaf-Blind interpreters or English real-time captioning, please email Hannah at ACCESS: email@example.com no later than March 1st.
 This deadline will ensure accommodation requests are met.
 We can accept requests after March 1st and we will do our best to meet those needs based on availability of services.

 The presentation will focus on personal identity and how identity is shaped over time.
 The presenter will discuss mechanisms for coping with successes and challenges of local and national organizations.
 She will also share her professional journey to become an Early Childhood Education principal and how volunteer service on Valentine's Day Committee member led to becoming the vice-president for National Association of the Deaf, and the important lessons she has learned along the way.